 Red Dead Redemption 2 will send you on the proverbial emotional roller coaster.
 RDR2 will both exhilarate you and break your heart.
 Want to make money playing poker in Red Dead Redemption 2?
 Get locations, cheats, missions & tips for poker mini-games in RDR2 here.

-Poker in Red Dead Redemption 2
+Red Dead Redemption 2 Poker

 Rockstar’s second edition of Red Dead Redemption is just a game but, like poker, there are several ways to play it.
 And none of them are necessarily wrong.
 A special shout-out goes to the musical score, which is absolutely fantastic.